MythFinance/docs.myth.finance/dualSTAKE/src/noderunners.md

 **We strongly recommend setting up an Allo Alerts account**.
 This free service provided by Nodely will notify you of important node events, like degraded voting performance, upcoming key expiration, etc.

-1. Create a free account on [alerts.allo.info](https://alerts.allo.info/monitoring)
+1. Create a free account on [alerts.allo.info](https://alerts.allo.info/monitoring) using your email address.
 2. Navigate to `Monitoring` -> `Add new`
 3. Enter the **dualSTAKE escrow address** that you generated participation keys for
 4. Label it with the dualSTAKE name, e.g. `coopALGO` and click `SAVE`